 Life's direction depends on choice and, in Love's Cadence, an exploratory game from 4urentertainment, decisions become turning points after two basic choices: evolve or destroy?
 By evolving, there is growth and the opportunity for continuance.
 Destroying, on the other hand, ends and aids closure.
 Join Cadence, the title character of this puzzling tale, in a brief hallucination about the outcomes of her decisions.

 Love's Cadence is a platform game in that you use the [WASD] or [arrow] keys to move, yet it also plays like a point-and-click adventure as you use your mouse to trigger several interactive spots to engage with a sparse population of secondary characters or alter the objects in Cadence's path.
 What you do at these spots develops the story and also determines how or whether you progress.
-There's two potential outcomes based on your choices: a grim ending or a more positive one.
+There are two potential outcomes based on your choices: a grim ending or a more positive one.
 Since it's possible to reach the final room without discovering every area, be sure to explore all possibilities using [R] to reset and reconsider your choices.

 The exploration aspect of Love's Cadence contains some fun-to-discover puzzles which also involve choices.
 This adds to an underlying theme about life's direction making the story much more immersive for the player.
 Increasing this effect is the enjoyably atmospheric soundtrack; it is so much a part of the experience that music is a key component at one stage of the game.

 Analysis: This is a beautiful game that plays like poetry: actions, story and eye-pleasing graphics fit together cohesively.
 A "To be or not to be?" existentialism is evoked and, however you look at it, Love's Cadence has the potential to elicit a variety of polemic responses from its audience.
 An affect like that is a laudable accomplishment in any game/poem/artistic piece.